pivotal/docs-tap/cli-plugins/apps/reference/workload-get.hbs.md

 # tanzu apps workload get

-This topic tells you how to use the `tanzu apps workload get` command to retrieve information and status about a workload.
+This topic tells you how to use the Tanzu Apps CLI `tanzu apps workload get` command to retrieve information and status about a workload.

 Some of the workload details in the command output are as follows: